 My ultra quick 1941 vest project is finished.
 That’s 7 days from cast-on to finishing off the final end.
 Considering I only knit an hour or two a day, that’s lightning quick.
-Although The Resident Male declines to model, the evidence is here:

 The fit is a bit different from most contemporary patterns.
 For one, the shoulders are wide and shaped, and the armholes aren’t gappy.
 My tiny cut-out at the back of the neck rides well with a golf shirt’s collar, and the length is just what he wanted.
 The fabric is soft and lofty.
 Since I rarely knit for him and the few times I have the results haven’t been optimal (mostly too big or too warm), I’m delighted to have produced a winner.